Nirma/Default/README.md

 that take a bit of code to implement.
 The good news is that `Data` conforms to `NSCoding` so if you can find a way to convert your object to `Data` then you can store it in `UserDefaults`, The `Codable` protocol in Swift 4 does just that!
 This library takes advantage of the `Codable` protocol introduced in Swift 4.
-The way it works is by taking an object that conforms to `Codable` and encodeing it into an `Data` object which can then be stored in `UserDefaults`, then when you want to read it back out again just convert using `Codable` again!
+The way it works is by taking an object that conforms to `Codable` and encoding it into a `Data` object which can then be stored in `UserDefaults`, then when you want to read it back out again just convert using `Codable` again!

-Its that Simple!
+It's that Simple!

 ## Installation